-Go from bland to Bond with these easy-peasy tips for getting better photos from a train
+Go from bland to Bond with these easy tips for how to take great photos from inside trains.
+Consider it your train photography guide, ready to go.

-To the eyes of my fellow passengers (aka reality) the result is a little different.
-But who cares what they think?!
-It’s the photos that count and, since we all travel with a camera these days even if it’s only our mobile phone, I thought I’d share what I’ve learnt.
+Since we all travel with a camera these days, even if it’s only our mobile phone, I thought I’d share what I’ve learnt.

 Here are my 17 tips to take better photos from a moving train